 What changes attachment patterns is not insight about why they developed.
 It is the accumulated neurobiological experience of a nervous system that expected threat or abandonment and instead received a regulated, attuned, consistent response.
 How vulnerability functions as a neurological event in healthy relationships maps what this looks like from the inside — the autonomic conditions that must be present for disclosure to deepen rather than disrupt the bond.
 Over many repetitions, the predictive coding circuits of the right hemisphere update their model of what to expect from relational proximity.
 The nervous system begins to categorize close relationship as a source of regulation rather than a source of threat.

-In my practice, I have observed the precise conditions under which this reorganization occurs and the conditions under which it stalls.
+Dr. Ceruto consistently observesd the precise conditions under which this reorganization occurs and the conditions under which it stalls.
 The key variable is not the intensity of positive experiences.
 It is the consistency of regulated responses during moments of relational stress.
 A partner who is warm and attuned during comfortable moments but becomes dysregulated during conflict does not update the attachment model.
 A partner who maintains regulation through conflict — even imperfectly, even with visible effort — provides the specific data the nervous system needs to revise its predictions.

-I also observe a specific pattern in individuals who are already the regulated partner — the person managing the household’s emotional architecture, absorbing relational friction, holding the family system together — and yet receiving nothing equivalent in return.
+Dr. Ceruto also observes a specific pattern in individuals who are already the regulated partner — the person managing the household’s emotional architecture, absorbing relational friction, holding the family system together — and yet receiving nothing equivalent in return.
 Understanding how deep relational insecurity disrupts the co-regulation system from the inside reveals why one partner’s defensive architecture prevents the reciprocal exchange both people need.
 Their nervous system is doing the work of co-regulation for two, and the exhaustion is not emotional weakness.
 It is a neurological system running at capacity without reciprocal input.

 This is why the most durable investments in relationship health are not grand romantic gestures.
 They are consistent, regulated responses during ordinary moments of relational friction.
 The nervous system does not update its models based on peaks.
 It updates based on patterns.
+The distinction between wanting versus needing a partner maps onto exactly this neurobiological difference: dopamine-driven pursuit versus the quieter signal of secure attachment built through consistent co-regulation.

 Why Is Repair After Conflict More Important Than Avoiding Conflict?